ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/basic_demo/README.md

 ## Appendix: Procedures

+Specific procedures for running the demo are here, so they do not interrupt the conceptual discussion above.

 You can use either VSCode or Pycharm.

-You will need to:
+For further details, see [this video](https://www.youtube.com/watch?v=sD6RFp8S6Fg).

 &nbsp;

-**Establish your Virtual Environment**
+**1. Establish your Virtual Environment**

 Python employs a virtual environment for project-specific dependencies.
 Create one as shown below, depending on your IDE.